lyluongthien/thediligentengineer.com-backup/cm9qhz5xd000e09l4f04j0qep.md

 ```

-## It seems like with Two‑Phase Commit?
+## It seems like Two‑Phase Commit?

 Redlock resembles a two‑phase commit in that it performs a prepare phase (acquiring locks) followed by a commit or abort (keeping or releasing locks) based on quorum success.
 Unlike traditional 2PC, Redlock does not rely on a central coordinator and can tolerate some instance failures without blocking the system.